oYlinen/hiPSC-CM-Surrogate-model/README.md

 The presented surrogate model in my MSc thesis

 For easy plotting and basic hand testing of the model:
-"training and basic testing" -> basic_plot.py
+"training and basic testing" -> basic_plot.py or interactive_plot.py